Est-oup/VirMarkDB/README.md

 This step is performed by [`03_align_markers.bash`](scripts/database_generation/03_align_markers.bash).

-Filtered alignments are then converted into HMM profiles with **HMMER hmmbuild**.
+Alignments are then converted into HMM profiles with **HMMER hmmbuild**.

 This step is performed by [`04_hmmbuild.bash`](scripts/database_generation/04_hmmbuild.bash).